 Signs to Watch For:

-- Loss of Consciousness: A dog that suddenly collapses and is unresponsive may be experiencing cardiac arrest.
+• Loss of Consciousness: A dog that suddenly collapses and is unresponsive may be experiencing cardiac arrest.

-- Abnormal Breathing: Shallow, irregular, or absent breathing is a red flag that immediate action is needed.
+• Abnormal Breathing: Shallow, irregular, or absent breathing is a red flag that immediate action is needed.

-- Pale or Blue Gums: This can indicate poor oxygenation, a sign of severe distress.
+• Pale or Blue Gums: This can indicate poor oxygenation, a sign of severe distress.

-- Weak or Absent Pulse: Checking the femoral pulse (located in the inner thigh) can quickly tell you if the heart is still beating.
+• Weak or Absent Pulse: Checking the femoral pulse (located in the inner thigh) can quickly tell you if the heart is still beating.

-Proper Technique and Hands-On Practice
+Proper Technique and Practice for Chest Compressions

 The effectiveness of CPR depends largely on the correct application of techniques.
-Dog CPR certification programs focus heavily on hands-on practice to ensure that participants can perform the procedures correctly under pressure.
+Dog CPR certification programs focus heavily on practice to ensure that participants can perform the procedures correctly under pressure.

 Key Techniques:

-- Chest Compressions: Proper hand placement is crucial.
+• Chest Compressions: Proper hand placement is crucial.
 For most dogs, compressions should be performed over the widest part of the chest, using two hands.
 For smaller dogs or puppies, compressions may be done with one hand or even fingers.

-- Compression Rate and Depth: Compressions should be performed at a rate of 100-120 compressions per minute, with a depth of about one-third to one-half of the chest's width.
+• Compression Rate and Depth: Compressions should be performed at a rate of 100-120 compressions per minute, with a depth of about one-third to one-half of the chest’s width.
 This rate helps maintain circulation without causing injury.

-- Rescue Breaths: Participants learn how to seal the dog's muzzle and blow air into the nose, watching for the chest to rise.
+• Rescue Breaths: Participants learn how to seal the dog’s muzzle and blow air into the nose, watching for the chest to rise.
 This step is crucial for oxygenating the blood.

 Choking Management